mozilla/up-jelly/README.md

-# Firefox 3.6 Start Page
+# Firefox Health Report - Jelly

-This is a very simple static website generator for the Firefox 3.6 start page.
+This is a very simple static website generator for the content ("jelly") that will be injected into the about:healthreport page.

 Based on [nocturnal](https://github.com/mozilla/nocturnal/), it takes a single jinja2 template, throws in some translations from .lang files,, and generates a